 1. Build your health care budget

 With the cost of health care and health insurance skyrocketing, it has become increasingly challenging for employers to maintain their benefits offerings.
-In 2017, employees paid some 43% of their total health care tab (employers paid the rest).
-For the average family, that figure includes health insurance premiums of over $7,600 and about $4,700 in a variety of out-of-pocket costs.2
+In 2018, employees paid some 41% of their total health care tab (employers paid the rest).
+For the average individual, that figure includes health insurance premiums of over $1,500 and about $1,000 in a variety of out-of-pocket costs.1

 Taking a look at your entire household's spending may help you get your arms around your health care budget.
 Knowing your facts can help you make better decisions during annual enrollment.